About the event:

 Feel an enormous sense of achievement having bagged these Munros.
 They are spectacular.
 The views can be spectacular.
 The experience can be physically exhausting - but mentally uplifting, empowering and utterly rewarding.

-We'll have a shorter day today tackling Sgurr Mor.
+A just as long day today tackling Sgurr Mor.
 From the same starting point, we strike off up to a relatively boggy col on a good track which soon disappears.
 We'll drop down into Glen Kingie, cross a river and then, steep grass covered slopes lead us up onto the ridges and to the summit.
 We can also take in the fine summit of Sgurr an Fhuarain (Corbett).

 Meeting Point: